TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 Why did you start Karate?

-I needed something to take the place of football that I played to a good standard and missed takng part in a competitive sport.
+I needed something to take the place of football that I played to a good standard and missed taking part in a competitive sport.

 Who was your first Instructor?